Studio headphones are an essential piece of kit in any DJs arsenal.

 We hope this guide has helped you get more familiar with choosing the right headphones.

-After all, finding the best pair of studio DJ headphones isn’t a walk in the park and many people struggle with it even after buying a few.
+After all, finding the best studio headphones isn’t a walk in the park and many people struggle with it even after buying a few.
 If you aren’t sure about what model you want to go for, you can always use our selected top five headphone pairs.
 They are the best in their classes and offer you an experience far exceeding the price you will pay for them.